 Faslodex is meant to be used as a long-term treatment.
 It’s typically used until the cancer gets worse or spreads further.
 If you and your doctor determine that Faslodex is safe and effective for you, you’ll likely take it long term.

-Other drugs are available that can treat hormone receptor-positive (HR+) breast cancer.
+Other drugs are available that can treat hormone receptor-positive (HR-positive) breast cancer.
 Some may be a better fit for you than others.
 If you’re interested in finding an alternative to Faslodex, talk with your doctor.
 They can tell you about other medications that may work well for you.

 Alternatives for HR-positive breast cancer

-For postmenopausal women:
+For postmenopausal females:

-For premenopausal women:
+For premenopausal females:

 You may wonder how Faslodex compares with other medications that are prescribed for similar uses.
 Here we look at how Faslodex and Femara are alike and different.